o3de/o3de.org/content/docs/user-guide/platforms/android/generating_android_project_windows.md

 The following workflow describes the steps to build and deploy the Atom Sample Viewer project to a device that runs Android 10.
 You can also follow these steps to build your own project on any supported Android version.

+## Prerequisites

+The following instructions assume that you have:

 1. Steps are performed in a Windows host machine.
 2. Android Studio and Android SDK are installed
 3. JDK development kit is installed and on the system path